scipy-conference/scipy_proceedings/papers/chiranth_siddappa/chiranth_siddappa.rst

    Block diagram of a CAF implementation with three frequencies. :label:`caf-block-diag`

-An error was found in the way the cross correlation was being calculated during this part of the project that cause major rework and investigation to be done.
-This was because the last integration was missing from the calculation.
-The proper results of a frequency shifted correlation is shown in Fig. :ref:`caf-test-shift`, and an autocorrelation is shown in Fig. :ref:`caf-test-signal`.
+The results of a frequency shifted correlation is shown in Fig. :ref:`caf-test-shift`, and an autocorrelation is shown in Fig. :ref:`caf-test-signal`.
 We see that in Fig. :ref:`caf-test-shift` there is no peak.
 This is because two orthogonal signals should not have any correlation energy.